NearVanilla/configuration/docs/02-getting-started.md

 ### Running the services

-You can use `docker-compose up -d --build <SERVICE>` to start a service in the background.
+You can use `docker compose up -d --build <SERVICE>` to start a service in the background.
 It'll download latest changes, prepare configs and start the server.

 To tweak how the startup/stopping should be handled, create one of the files mentioned at the top of <../docker/entrypoint.sh>.

-Run `docker-compose stop <SERVICE>` to stop it.
+Run `docker compose stop <SERVICE>` to stop it.